Skip to content

 SHARE VIA:

 They are often discussed alongside each other as they have several things in common.
 They are both almost exclusively seen in children due to the cartilaginous, compressible, soft nature of young bones.
-Which means you will often hear people say “they are the same thing” (in fact, if you google “buckle fractures” they often offer up beautiful examples of…greenstick fractures!) .
-But that just isn’t true; while they have things in common, they also have significant differences.
+This means you will often hear people say “they are the same thing” (in fact, if you google “buckle fractures”, they often offer up beautiful examples of…greenstick fractures!).
+But that isn’t true; while they have things in common, they also have significant differences.
 Read on to find out…

 Torus fractures

-Torus fractures and buckle fractures are the same thing and the terms can be used interchangeably.
+Torus and buckle fractures are the same, and the terms can be used interchangeably.

 Torus fractures can, in theory, occur in any soft, compressible bone, but the term “torus fracture” is most frequently used in the context of radius or ulna fractures.

-They are a common fracture of the distal radius +/- ulna where only one side of the bone buckles but the other side of the bone is unaffected.
-They are caused by a longitudinal force through a long bone, usually from a Fall on to an Outstretched Hand (FOOSH).
-Torus fractures are very stable fractures as the cortex crumples and buckles rather than snaps in two.
-Much like when the front of a car drives into a lamp post, the front of the car will crumple.
+They are a common fracture of the distal radius +/- ulna where only one side of the bone buckles, but the other side of the bone is unaffected.
+They are caused by a longitudinal force through a long bone, usually from a Fall Onto an Outstretched Hand (FOOSH).
+Torus fractures are stable as the cortex crumples and buckles rather than snaps in two.
+Much like when the front of a car drives into a lamp post, the front will crumple.

 This buckling of the bone happens because the paediatric bone is soft.